 Taste locally produced stockfish and bring some home as a souvenir

 Level 2: Suitable for most.

 Bring hiking shoes, warm and windproof clothing

 The town of Svolvær has been a thriving fishing community since 1828.
 On this excursion, you’ll explore the town's oldest quarter on the adjacent island of Svinøya.

 As you explore the village, you’ll find evidence of Lofoten’s long cod fishing heritage.
 Well-preserved red fishermen’s huts, called rorbuer, line the shore on wooden stilts.
 Although they’re no longer used by fishermen, the smell of stockfish drying in the open air proves that the fishing industry is still very much alive in Svinøya.
 Find out how the fishermen lived, and sample some locally dried and cured stockfish.
 You’ll also get to take some back home as a souvenir!

-We also visit a gallery dedicated to the local 19th century artist Gunnar Berg, who tragically died at the age of 30 and was known for his paintings of Lofoten.
-Here we taste locally dried and cured stock fish.
-You also receive at small complimentary portion of stockfish to take back home.
-We then pass by a renowned local fish restaurant and typical Lofoten fish processing plant before heading back across the bridge to Svolvær town centre.
+Next, we’ll visit a gallery dedicated to local 19th century artist, Gunnar Berg, who was known for his paintings of Lofoten.
+We then pass a fish restaurant and fish processing plant before heading back across the bridge to Svolvær town centre.